CityOfBurlington/open-data-policy/README.md

 **Expectations**

-This posting of the draft Open Data Policy is an opportunity to garner greater input and feedback from communinity stakeholders before the policy is finalized.
+This posting of the draft Open Data Policy is an opportunity to garner greater input and feedback from community stakeholders before the policy is finalized.

-Given that the policy and specfication must go through the Mayor's office, and other relevant and/or oversight entities such as the Department Information Technology and the City Attorney's office, some suggestions may be interpreted or translated to match required legal terms and definitions.
+Given that the policy will ultimately go through the Mayor's office, and other relevant and/or oversight entities such as the Department Information Technology and the City Attorney's office, some suggestions may be interpreted or translated to match required legal terms and definitions.

 **Collaboration and Feedback**

 The [issues queue](https://github.com/CarolynFelix/open-data-policy/issues) will be the best way to give us feedback and input, and you should expect a prompt response when submitting issues.
 Please submit one issue per issue request.
 This will help to make sure we address each and every issue presented.

-If you have a proposed revision in mind, please submit a [pull request](https://github.com/CarolynFelix/open-data-policy/pulls)!
+If you have a proposed revision in mind or a dataset you would like to see published, please submit a [pull request](https://github.com/CarolynFelix/open-data-policy/pulls)!

 **Background Reports**